Supersonic-Sites/Condesa/content/repair.md

         cta: Call To Action
         cta_link: contact/
         title: Gemstone Replacement
-        desc: A gemstone expert and resourceful dealer, David will deliver the perfect precious rock for you.
+        desc: As a gemstone expert and resourceful dealer, David will deliver the perfect precious rock for you.
         aos_select: true
         aos: fade-up
       - img: Condesa/CUSTOM_1_Landing_aZu7dreie.JPG